Guy Simonds: United Kingdom 1939−1943

 In November 1940 he was appointed commandant of the Canadian Junior War Staff Course (an intensive 14-week program that compressed one year of the Camberly course), intended to fill the shortage of trained staff officers.
 He then became GSO I with the 2nd Canadian Infantry Division under Victor Odlum, a veteran of both the Second Boer War and the First World War in his sixties who was really too old to command in this newer conflict.
 Despite this, Odlum came to admire the younger man, informing McNaughton of Simonds's, "splendid work" and that he had, "never had an officer on my staff who gave better service."

-Shortly thereafter, on 7 August 1941 he was promoted again, now to brigadier, and made acting Brigadier General Staff (BGS) of I Canadian Corps under McNaughton and later George Pearkes.
+Shortly thereafter, on August 7, 1941 he was promoted again, now to brigadier, and made acting Brigadier General Staff (BGS) of I Canadian Corps under McNaughton and later George Pearkes.
 Later he was confirmed as brigadier and stayed in the BGS role under Harry Crerar until mid-July 1942.
 Crerar, however, had opposed Simonds' appointment and considered his removal.
 During his time as BGS, numerous exercises, including Bumper in September 1941 and Tiger in May 1942 were conducted, with Simonds catching British Lieutenant-General Bernard Montgomery's eye on both occasions.

 In July and August 1942 Simonds was involved in planning for an abortive Churchill-inspired attack on Norway, codenamed "Jupiter", thereby avoiding the Dieppe Raid debacle.
-It was somewhat typical of many of the plans created by the British Prime Minister.
 Simonds's plan for "Jupiter" required so many ground troops, together with significant air and naval forces in support, that Churchill was forced to abandon the idea.
 Although the operation was aborted, Simonds received praise for his help in writing the appreciation, with the British Chiefs of Staff Committee informing McNaughton that "This was one of the clearest and most ably worked out appreciations that they had ever had before them."

 In September 1942, he was made commander of the 1st Canadian Infantry Brigade, part of the 1st Canadian Infantry Division, now commanded by Major-General H. L. N. Salmon.
 The brigade was sent to Inverary in Scotland in December 1942, where it took part in training for combined operations.